ColinLeung-NiloCat/UnityURPUnlitScreenSpaceDecalShader/README.md

 Requirement when you use this shader:
 - Forward rendering
-- _CameraDepthTexture already rendering by unity
+- _CameraDepthTexture already rendering by unity (tick DepthTexture in Universal Render Pipeline Asset)

 [the camera depth texture]:
     https://docs.unity3d.com/Manual/SL-CameraDepthTexture.html